-Dear <<FirstName>> <<MiddleName>> <<LastName>> <<NameSuffix>>,
+Dear <<FirstName>> <<MiddleName>> <<LastName>>,

-We are writing to tell you about a data security incident that may have allowed an unauthorized individual to acquire some of your personal information.
-We take the protection and proper use of your information very seriously.
-For this reason, we are contacting you directly to explain the circumstances of the incident.
+We are writing to tell you about a data security incident that has exposed some of your personal information.
+Princeton University takes the protection and proper use of your information very seriously.
+For this reason, we are contacting you directly to explain the circumstances of the exposure.
+We are also contacting 14 additional Montana residents about the exposure.